gnosia93/oracle-to-postgres/prepare/oracle-prepare.md

 NAME	  LOG_MODE     LOG_MIN	  LOG_PK     LOG_UI	LOG_ALL
 --------- ------------ ---------- ---------- ---------- ----------
-XE	  ARCHIVELOG NO	  NO	     NO 	NO
+CDB1	  ARCHIVELOG NO	  NO	     NO 	NO
 ```

 [supplemental logging 활성화]